A Brief History Of Big Bear Music

 Black Sabbath, photographed by Jim Simpson outside his home in Birmingham

-Earth, initially booked at Henry’s as support to Ten Years After, were taken up by Simpson for management, where they were name-changed to Black Sabbath.
-He eventually signed them to Vertigo just as he, having fourteen rejections from majors, was about to release them on Big Bear as a last resort.
+Earth, originally booked at Henry’s as support to Ten Years After, were taken on by Simpson for management and renamed Black Sabbath, eventually signed to Vertigo after fourteen rejections from major labels.

-The week Big Bear lost Sabbath, the single Paranoid was at number 2, the albums Black Sabbath and Paranoid were at number 16 and 1 respectively, leaving Simpson at a crossroads.
-Should he continue developing unknown bands only to lose them to a smooth-talking London management company just as they achieved success, or does he take on a new challenge?
+The week Big Bear lost Sabbath, Paranoid was at number 2 and the two albums sat at numbers 16 and 1.
+Faced with the prospect of developing bands only to lose them to London management at the moment of success, Simpson chose a new challenge: The Blues.

 American Blues Legends ’74 on the road